doolyawit/coding_challenge/README.md

 ## Description

 Thank you for taking part in this coding challenge.
-For this challenge you will be given an unfinished React application, that you have to improve and enhance.
+For this challenge, you will be given an unfinished React application that you have to improve and enhance.

 ## Installation and running the application